What is TSM?

 Because of the use of demonstrations, supervised technique practice, and full TSM Psychodramas, skills are developed quickly and effectively.
 In addition, all participants have the opportunity to focus on their personal issues and to assist with others’ healing.
 Often people start with attendance at a personal growth workshop for professionals to experience TSM for themselves and to meet the requirement for a personal experience in addition to the training requirements.

-Each course can also be used as stand-alone workshop that produce immediately useful TSM clinical action interventions.
+Each workshop can also be used as stand-alone workshop that produce immediately useful TSM clinical action interventions.

 For more information or questions, please write to [email protected]

 We now know that people who have experienced traumatic events have significant changes in the neurobiology of their brain.
 The right brain, which holds emotions, relationship information, unprocessed trauma in the form of flashbacks, body memories, intrusive thoughts, and dissociated feelings, is always turned on by an overactive amygdala.
 Meanwhile, the left brain’s coherent function, which provides meaning and helps people stay in the here and now, is interrupted by stress hormones as the result of the danger signals from the hypothalamus.
 Most recently, research has shown that much more of the brain develops through interpersonal interaction showing changes in the brain in the poly-vagal nerve, and in other deeper brain structures than were previously thought to exist.

 This course specifically teaches the Neurobiology of PTSD in Action.
 We examine many simulated as well as real situations, with participants bringing their own and clients’ stories to the group.
 Using the Brain in Action, a unique TSM way of demonstrating the neurobiological changes in the brain, allows people a visual learning tool that helps translate the often-difficult language of interpersonal neurobiology into a simple action structure.